 The Poverty Gap (PG) estimates the depth of poverty of the population.
 The HCR of poverty gives only the percentage value of poverty incidence, but it does not measure the distance of the poor households from the poverty line.
-Using the upper poverty line, at the national level recorded the PG at 6.5 percent in 2010.
-The same was highest for Rangpur division at 11.0 percent in 2010.
+Using the upper poverty line, PG at the national level was recorded at 6.5 percent in 2010.
+The same was the highest for Rangpur division at 11.0 percent in 2010.

 The Squared Poverty Gap (SGP) measures the severity of poverty.
-Using the upper poverty line, at the national level has recorded the lowest SPG which was 1.3 percent in 2010.
-The same was highest for Rangpur division 3.5 percent.
+Using the upper poverty line, The lowest SPG at the national level was recorded at 1.3 percent in 2010.
+The same was the highest for Rangpur division 3.5 percent.

-5.2 Social Safety Net Receiving Households
+4.2 Social Safety Net Receiving Households

-Social Safety Net Programmes (SSNPs) are a set of public measures, which a society provides for its members to protect them from various types of economic and social hardships, resulting from a substantial decline in income due to various types of contingencies such as loss of cultivable land, crop failure, land and homestead loss, due to river erosion, unemployment, sickness, invalidity, old age or death of earning household members.
-Social Safety Nets Programme (SSNP) is generally targeted to the poor.
-The division wise distribution of households receiving benefits from Social Safety Net Programs shows that the highest percentage of households receiving benefits from SSPNs are located in Khulna Division (37.30%), followed by Barisal division (34.43%) and Rangpur division (33.65%) (Table- 3)
+Social Safety Net Programmes (SSNPs) are a set of public measures, which a society provides for its members to protect them from various types of economic and social hardships, resulting from a substantial decline in income due to various types of contingencies such as loss of cultivable land, crop failure, land and home-stead loss due to river erosion, unemployment, sickness, invalidity, old age or death of earning household members.
+Social Safety Net Programme (SSNP) is generally targeted to the poor.
+The division wise distribution of households receiving benefits from Social Safety Net Programs shows that the highest percentage of households receiving benefits from SSPNs are located in Khulna Division

+(37.30%), followed by Barisal division (34.43%) and Rangpur division (33.65%) (Table- 3).